mangerij/ferret/README.md

 ### Additional information: ###

 The ./configure step can include additional libraries such as BOOST which will allow compile of MOOSE objects with mathematical special functions.
-Or it can include an advanced boundary element method (BEM) developed by Prof. Xikai Jiang.
+Or it can include an advanced fast-multipole boundary element method (FMM-BEM) developed by Prof. Xikai Jiang and co-workers.
 In order to use the BEM, you need to compile ScalFMM with the following commands
 ```
 cd <ferret>/contrib
 ./build_scalfmm